 - Doesn't have an Editor.
-Instead, in nearest future it will have a deep integration with PGE Editor that will allow to use it with the same functionality as in original editor (the "magic hand" functionality was kept to allow real-time editing of the level while testing, it's needed to use IPC communication with PGE Editor to get the ability to use it better).
+Instead, in nearest future, it will have deep integration with PGE Editor that will allow to use it with the same functionality as in the original editor (the "magic hand" functionality was kept to allow real-time editing of the level while testing, it's needed to use IPC communication with PGE Editor to get the ability to use it better).

-- For graphics and controlling, it uses an SDL2 library while original game have used WinAPI calls and GDI library.
+- For graphics and controlling, it uses an SDL2 library while the original game has used WinAPI calls and GDI library.

-- It uses PGE-FL that has better file formats support.
+- It uses PGE-FL that has better file format support.

-- A support for WLDX world maps are allowing unlimited credits lines and custom music without it being necessary to use a music.ini for music replacements.
+- A support for WLDX world maps is allowing unlimited credits lines and custom music without it being necessary to use a music.ini for music replacements.

-- Built-in support for episide and level wide music.ini and sounds.ini to override default music and sounds assets.
+- Built-in support for the episode and level wide music.ini and sounds.ini to override default music and sounds assets.

-- World maps now supports a custom directory to store any specific resources like custom tiles/scenes/paths/levels and not spam the episode root folder with wolrd map resources anymore.
+- World maps now support a custom directory to store any specific resources like custom tiles/scenes/paths/levels and not spam the episode root folder with world map resources anymore.

 - Default config format is INI, old config.dat format is no longer supported, mainly because of incompatible key code values (SDL_Scancode versus VirtualKeys enum of Windows API).

 - Game saves now using the SAVX format instead of a classic SAV.
-However, if you already have an old gamesave, you still can resume your game by using a new engine now (next gamesave attempt will result a SAVX file, old gamesave in SAV format will be kept untouched).
+However, if you already have an old game save, you still can resume your game by using a new engine now (the next gamesave attempt will result in a SAVX file, an old gamesave in SAV format will be kept untouched).

 - Built-in PNG support for custom and default graphics.
-Masked GIFs are still supported for backward compatibility, however, without making an unexpected auto-conversion like SMBX-38A does.
+Masked GIFs are still supported for backward compatibility, however, without making an unexpected auto-conversion as SMBX-38A does.

 - Checkpoints now have multi-points!
 You can use them in your levels multiple times without limits!

-- It does use of lazy-decompress algorithm to speed-up the loading of a game and reduce the memory usage.
+- It does use a lazy-decompress algorithm to speed up the loading of a game and reduce memory usage.

-- It doesn't embeds any graphics: there are NO trurely hardcoded graphics, everything is now represented by external graphics!
+- It doesn't embed any graphics: there are NO truly hardcoded graphics, everything is now represented by external graphics!

 - Some internal limits have been expanded.